Sweet Potato Waffles for Baby + Toddler

 These waffles freeze well and I always keep a batch in the freezer for mornings when I decide to sleep in, ignore my alarm and pretend that I am still in collage making waffles with a side of mimosas on a Tuesday morning because you can do that kind of thing when you are in collage.
 Nowadays, mimosas are clearly for people who don’t have kids, because no one with kids wants a hangover at 1 in the afternoon.

 Unless, we put some fried chicken on top of these waffles before drowning them in syrup, then I think I could handle a small mimosa hangover!

-2. Whisk in the eggs, milk, yogurt, oil, puree and brown sugar until all ingredients are combined.
+- Whisk in the eggs, milk, yogurt, oil, puree and brown sugar into the flour mixture until all ingredients are combined.
 Let stand for 10 minutes while you pre-heat your waffle maker.

 - If your batter is too thick, add in an additional 1-2 tablespoons of milk.